barcia/swibe/README.md

   * `$swibe-shadow-opacity`: The shadow opacity (from `0` to `1`).
 (Default: `.5`)

-> If you want add your own styles, you cas use the `.swibe-menu` class.
+> If you want add your own styles, you can use the `.swibe-menu` class.

 ### JavaScript